golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 ## Introduction

 This tutorial will lead you through the steps required to execute tasks in parallel on the Golem Network.
+The example utilize the `task-executor` library, which is part of the Golem's JS SDK.

 We will go through the following steps: